iPsychonaut/EGAP/README.md

 </div>

 ## Overview

-EGAP (Entheome Genome Assembly Pipeline) is a versatile bioinformatics pipeline developed for assembling high-quality hybrid genomes using Oxford Nanopore Technologies (ONT) and Illumina sequencing data.
-It also supports de novo and reference-based assemblies using Illumina data alone.
-The pipeline encompasses comprehensive steps for read quality control, trimming, genome assembly, polishing, and scaffolding.
-While optimized for fungal genomes, EGAP can be customized to work with other types of organisms.
+EGAP (Entheome Genome Assembly Pipeline) is a versatile bioinformatics pipeline designed to produce high-quality genome assemblies from **Oxford Nanopore Technologies (ONT)** and/or **Illumina** sequencing data.
+It can:

+1. **Preprocess & QC Reads**
+   - Merge or detect multiple FASTQ files.
+   - Perform read trimming and adapter removal (Trimmomatic, BBDuk).
+   - Deduplicate reads (Clumpify).
+   - Filter and correct ONT reads (Filtlong, Ratatosk).
+   - Generate read metrics (FastQC, NanoPlot, BBMap-based insert-size checks).

+2. **Assembly**
+   - Hybrid or Illumina-only assembly (MaSuRCA), optionally skipping gap closure in MaSuRCA.
+   - If ONT data are available, it also tries Flye or SPAdes, then compares key metrics to pick the best initial assembly.

+3. **Assembly Polishing**
+   - Polishes assemblies with Racon (ONT) and Pilon (Illumina).
+   - Optionally removes haplotigs with purge_dups.

+4. **Assembly Curation**
+   - Scaffolds and patches using RagTag against a reference genome (if provided).
+   - Performs final gap-closing with either TGS-GapCloser (if ONT) or ABySS-Sealer (if Illumina-only).

+5. **Quality Assessments & Classification**
+   - Runs QUAST for contiguity statistics (N50, L50, GC%, etc.).
+   - Runs Compleasm (BUSCO) on two lineages to measure completeness.
+   - Rates the final assembly as **AMAZING**, **GREAT**, **OK**, or **POOR** based on combined metrics.
+   - (Optional) Integrates coverage calculations against a reference or final assembly size.

+Though optimized for fungal genomes, EGAP can be adapted to many other organisms by switching up lineages, reference sequences, or default thresholds.

 ## Table of Contents

 1. [Overview](#overview)
 2. [Installation](#installation)
 3. [Pipeline Flow](#pipeline-flow)